Two other major reports will also be published, both on Wednesday: Housing starts at 8:30 a.m. and industrial production at 9:15 a.m.

 Events arranged by day:

-Monday: Empire State manufacturing survey on conditions in New York at 8:30 a.m., the Home Builders housing market index at 10 a.m. and the Treasury Department's international capital report at 4 p.m.
+Tuesday: Empire State manufacturing survey at 8:30 a.m., housing market index at 10 a.m. and the Treasury's international capital report at 4 p.m.

-I also keep an eye on the Baltic Dry Index, updated daily, and the 5-year implied inflation rate based on U.S. Treasury yields, which presently stands at 1.32%, down four basis points from a week earlier.
+I also keep an eye on the Baltic Dry Index, updated daily, and the 5-year implied inflation rate based on U.S. Treasury yields, which presently stands at 1.12%, down 0.04% from a week earlier.

 - 2-year: Announcement Thursday 11 a.m.